O'Finnent History, Family Crest & Coats of Arms

 Early Notables of the O'Finnent family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early O'Finnent Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early O'Finnent Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the O'Finnent family to the New World and Oceana
+Migration of the O'Finnent family

 Some of the first settlers of this family name or some of its variants were: George Finnan, on record in Ontario, Canada in 1804; James Finan, who came to Ontario in 1818; Patrick Finan, who was naturalized in New York city in 1833.